Lee-Kevin/Small_Project_for_Life_Working/README.md

 ## 20161122

-This is a FFT demo based on Arduino FHT library
+This is a FFT demo based on Arduino FHT library.

+## 20170213

+This is a project based on python to deal with json file, and change some special values.